department-of-veterans-affairs/vets-website/_disability/5-special-claims-hospitalization.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

-If you were hospitalized for more than 21 continuous days for a service-connected disability, you may be eligible to receive a 100% disability rating for the period of hospitalization.
-To qualify for this provision you must have been hospitalized at a VA or VA-approved facility for a service-connected disability.
+If you were hospitalized for a service-connected disability at a VA or VA-approved facility, you may be eligible to receive a temporary 100% disability rating for a period of hospitalization for your service-connected disability(ies).

+### Are you eligible for compensation?

+Yes, if:
+- You were hospitalized for more than 21 days in a VA hospital or other approved hospital for a service-connected disability, or
+- You were under hospital observation for more than 21 days at VA expense for a service-connected disability

+### Who is covered
+You

+### Available benefits
+- Compensation
+- Health care

+### How it works
+If you were not hospitalized at a VA facility, you should provide the hospital discharge summary showing the length of stay and cause for hospitalization when filing your claim.

 ### Example
 A Veteran with a 40% service-connected disability rating for diabetes mellitus was hospitalized at a VA facility after lapsing into a diabetic coma.
-He required over 25 days of hospitalization due to the coma and associated infections.
-Upon adjudication of his claim, his rating was temporarily raised to 100% for the period of his hospitalization.
+He required 25 days of hospitalization due to the coma and associated infections.
+VA temporarily raised his rating to 100% for the period of his hospitalization.
 After this period, his disability rating reverted to 40%.

-### Eligibility Requirements:

-You must have been hospitalized for more than 21 days in a Department of Veterans Affairs or an approved hospital for a service-connected disability, or you must have been under hospital observation at Department of Veterans Affairs expense for a service-connected disability for a period in excess of 21 days.

 </div>